mittalrishabh/rfcs/text/region-level-resource-isolation.md

 ## Drawbacks

 1. **Temporary traffic moderation**: The VT-based traffic moderation is temporary.
-It works until: (a) periodic VT normalization equalizes VTs across regions (typically minutes), or (b) node reboot resets all VTs.
-After normalization, previously hot regions return to normal priority even if still hot.
-This provides short-term relief during overload but not long-term rate limiting.
+It does not work if a node is rebooted after regions are split.
 2. **Shared region fairness issues**: When multiple resource groups access the same region, two fairness problems arise:
    - **Innocent tenant penalized**: Tenant A's heavy usage increases the region's VT, penalizing Tenant B's requests to that region even though Tenant B didn't cause the hotness
    - **Hot region stays hot**: If Tenant A and B alternate requests to a shared region, each tenant's group_vt stays low (they're taking turns), so the region never gets properly deprioritized despite being continuously hot